WasixXD/EyePatch/README.md

   ```

 # Brief 📖
-I already me a image to ascii, and why not a video converter
+I already me a image to ascii, why not a video converter

 # Challenges 🐢